How to grow peas

 • Harvest your peas every day to encourage more pod production.

 Peas are a delicious and easy crop, so we hope you’ve found everything you need here to grow your own.
 Share your pea growing journey with us via social media using the #YourTMGarden on Instagram to keep us up to date.
 We love to see your photos!
-For more top tips on how to grow peas, and beans too, head to our pea and bean hub page.
+For more top tips on how to grow peas, and beans too, head to our hub page.

 RedEye